MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 In the diagram, the recommended policies for Microsoft Entra Conditional Access, Intune device compliance, and Intune app protection are illustrated for each of the three levels:

 - **Starting point**, which doesn't require device management.
-- **Enterprise** is recommended for Zero Trust and as a minimum for access to Copilot for Security and your third-party security products and related data.
+- **Enterprise** is recommended for Zero Trust and as a minimum for access to Security Copilot and your third-party security products and related data.
-- **Specialized security** is recommended for access to Copilot for Security and your third-party security products and related data.
+- **Specialized security** is recommended for access to Security Copilot and your third-party security products and related data.

 Each of these policies is described in greater detail in [Common Zero Trust identity and device access policies for Microsoft 365 organizations](/microsoft-365/security/office-365-security/zero-trust-identity-device-access-policies-common).